SimonYuvarlak/Working-With-User-Controlled-Wallets/TASK.md

   - A problem definition or a system that can be improved with user controlled wallets.
   - How user controlled wallets solving this problem or enhancing this system.
   - Conclusion

-After you have successfully created this document, you will submit the github repository's link to Risein platform.